Manitoba Antique Automobile Museum

 The Manitoba Antique Automobile Museum is a museum that is located on Trans Canada Highway 1 in Elkhorn, Manitoba.
-It has a collection of over 100 automobiles that date back to 1908.
+It has a collection of over 100 automobiles that date back.
+Ike Clarkson started collecting all of the autos.

 Collection

 The museum also has a collection of pioneer farm equipment, steam tractors, and unique household artifacts.
 Included in the museum's collection are a 1904 Holsman, a 1909 Metz, a 1914 Briscoe and a 1918 Gray-Dort.
 The collection also includes lesser-known automobiles such as the Maxwell and the Russel-Knight.